Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ipswich - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Ipswich East has recorded approximately 38 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 190 homes were approved, with an additional 5 approved so far in FY26.
-On average, about 1.4 people moved to the area each year for each dwelling built during these years.
+Ipswich - East has recorded approximately 38 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 190 homes were approved, with a further 5 approved in FY26 so far.
+On average, 1.4 people have moved to the area per dwelling built over these years.

 Frequently Asked Questions - Development